codeql-agent-project/codeql-agent-cli/README.md

 ## Features

+- **Scan remote target**: You can scan a remote target, such as a GitHub repository, using CodeQL Agent CLI.
-- **Automated CodeQL scans:** The CodeQL Agent runs queries on your codebase and provides results in a clear and actionable format, using the CodeQL engine to perform code scanning or source auditing.
+- **Automated CodeQL scans:** The CodeQL Agent runs queries on your codebase and provides results in a clear and actionable format, using the CodeQL engine to perform code scanning.

 - **User-friendly interface:** The tool is designed with a simple and intuitive interface that makes it accessible to developers of all skill levels.

-- **Docker support:** You can execute CodeQL Agent on a Docker container - which has prepackaged and precompiled Codeql for running CodeQL.
+- **Docker support:** You can execute CodeQL Agent on a Docker container - which has prepackaged and precompiled CodeQL for running code scanning.

 ## Requirements